Technical information regarding the data and graphics on the U.S. Geological Survey National Water-Quality Assessment annual reporting Web site

 - determine trends in ecological condition in relation to trends in contaminants, nutrients, sediment, and streamflow alteration for wadeable streams in selected land-use and environmental settings.

-This annual water-quality reporting Web site is the primary outlet for the reporting of NWQN data and findings.
-The current (2015) version of this annual reporting Web site provides information on the status of streamflow, nutrients, and sediment at NWQN sites through 2014.
+The Water Quality Tracking Web site is the primary outlet for the reporting of NWQN data and findings.
+The current (2015) version of the Water Quality Tracking Web site provides information on the status of streamflow, nutrients, sediment, and pesticides at NWQN sites through 2015.
 Anticipated future updates to this Web site will expand the number of sites and constituents reported.

 Table 1.
 National Water Quality Network sites

 The frequency of sample collection and the types of analyses obtained from samples have varied among NWQN sites through time.
 Beginning in 2013, the number of samples collected by NAWQA per year has varied by site type (table 1).
 Fourteen water-quality samples are collected per year at the largest coastal and inland river sites, 6 of these samples are collected at bimonthly fixed intervals and the remaining 8 are collected at different fixed intervals during times of the year which have been historically characterized as having high-flow loads.
 This site-specific, seasonally weighted sampling scheme is designed to reduce the potential for introducing bias by specifically targeting high-flows.
 Slightly reduced sample collection (6 bimonthly samples and 6 seasonally weighted samples) is conducted at large river sites on the Rio Grande, the downstream Colorado River, and Columbia Rivers because fewer samples are needed from large river sites than from other sites to represent variability in constituent concentrations and loads.
 Additionally, only seven samples will be collected at the Yukon River because of seasonal access limitations.
 Eighteen samples are collected per year at other large inland river sites (6 at bimonthly intervals and 12 at seasonally weighted intervals), and 24 samples are collected per year at agricultural and urban indicator sites (12 fixed monthly samples and 12 seasonally weighted).
-Reduced sampling is conducted at reference sites (6 fixed, bimonthly samples) because the least variability in concentrations and loads is expected at reference sites.
+With two exceptions, reference sites are sampled monthly with additional sample collection during periods in which sites are documented to have increased variability in constituent concentrations (table 1).
+Andrews Creek near Mazama, WA and Talkeetna River near Talkeetna, AK reference sites have reduced sampling (approximately 7 and 8 samples collected per year respectively) because of difficulty accessing these sites during the cold season.
 Any samples collected by the USGS Cooperative Water Program or other USGS programs at NWQN sites are also presented on the Web site.

 Methods of Sample Collection